LeadSimple/buildium/docs/FilesApi.md

 Retrieve file share settings

 Retrieves a file's share settings.
 Note, that the response JSON schema includes share setting fields for all file entity types, however only fields that pertain to the queried file entity type will be populated.
-For example, if a file of entity type Rental is retrieved only the fields in the Rental section of the response will have values.              <br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Documents &gt; Files</span> - `View`
+For example, if a file of entity type Rental is retrieved only the fields in the Rental section of the response will have values.              <br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Documents > Files</span> - `View`

 ### Examples